karenjli/webapi-ii-challenge/README.md

   - return HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The post with the specified ID does not exist." }`.

-- If there's an error in retrieving the _comments_ from the database:
+x- If there's an error in retrieving the _comments_ from the database:
   - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The comments information could not be retrieved." }`.

 When the client makes a `DELETE` request to `/api/posts/:id`:

-- If the _post_ with the specified `id` is not found:
+x- If the _post_ with the specified `id` is not found:

   - return HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The post with the specified ID does not exist." }`.

-- If there's an error in removing the _post_ from the database:
+x- If there's an error in removing the _post_ from the database:
   - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The post could not be removed" }`.